Sailor Moon Crystal: Reception

 The first episode of Sailor Moon Crystal earned a viewership of over one million on Niconico during the first two days of streaming it.

 Critical response

 The first two seasons of Sailor Moon Crystal were criticized for its overly fast pacing and its animation, which had noticeable errors.
 Victoria McNally of The Mary Sue wrote: "I can overlook poor quality animation when it's not too distracting.
 The problem with Sailor Moon Crystal is that it is getting distracting, because the series also has issues with the pacing and quality of its storytelling—which gives you a lot of downtime to criticize all of its visual flaws."

 The third season however, was praised for its improved animation and better characterization.
 Michael S. Mammano of Den of Geek, who reviewed the first episode of the third season, wrote "This feels like a whole new show, and I mean that in the best way", and rated the episode 4 out of 5 stars.

+Rebecca Silverman of Anime News Network gave the first two seasons B− ratings, while solid B rating for the third season, as she felt that while the first two seasons are good on their own, the third season was an improvement out of all three seasons.